roshita05/Roshita-Ailawadi--Portfolio/README.md

-# Roshita Ailawadi – Netflix-Style Portfolio Website
+# Roshita Ailawadi –  Portfolio Website

 This is my personal portfolio website designed  using **HTML, CSS, and JavaScript**.
 It showcases my skills, projects, and contact information in an interactive and visually appealing way.